 Board Of Directors

 Michael Gill is a writer and editor.
 Currently he is Executive Director of the Collective Arts Network, and Editor and Publisher of CAN Journal.
-Previously he was marketing director at Beck Center for the Arts (1994 – 2001), staff writer at Lakewood Sun Post (2001-2002), writer and eventually Senior Editor / Arts at the Cleveland Free Times (2002-2008) and Arts Editor at Cleveland Scene (2008 – 20011).
+Previously he was writer and eventually Senior Editor / Arts at the Cleveland Free Times (2002-2008) and Arts Editor at Cleveland Scene (2008 – 20011); staff writer at Lakewood Sun Post (2001 – 2002) and marketing director at Beck Center for the Arts (1994 – 2001).
 He has won multiple awards for coverage of the arts and cultural affairs in Northeast Ohio.
 A native Clevelander, he attended St. Ignatius High School and earned a BA at Hiram College (1986), followed by an MFA in Creative Writing from Eastern Washington University (1988).
 He lived in England, Wales, Washington, DC, and Quito, Ecuador before returning to Cleveland.
-He is a wood block and letterpress printer, and his small edition artist books for children have been exhibited at William Busta Gallery and Tregoning and Company.
+He has conversational fluency in Spanish.
+He is a wood block and letterpress printer, and his small edition artist books for children have been exhibited at William Busta Gallery, Tregoning and Company, and elsewhere.

 Nancy Heaton has been the Executive Director of BAYarts since July 2005.
 She graduated from Kent State University in 1978 with a degree in Marketing Communications; she has taken fine art classes at the Boston Museum of Fine Arts, San Francisco Institute of Art and at BAYarts.
 She has lived in lived in Chicago, Boston, San Francisco, Washington DC and England where she ingratiated herself into the art communities and spent endless hours in the great museums.
 She was a guest lecturer at Newcastle Polytechnic in Newcastle England where she worked on grant funded film projects.
 She is active in arts advocacy efforts in greater Cleveland.
 She lives in Bay Village and has 3 daughters.